 In the first years after the October Revolution, the house was occupied by street children who lived there until 1923.
 They took everything they could get to.
 Later, it became a place for workers of the Leningrad metal factory.

 After the collapse of the Soviet Union, Dacha Gauswald was purchased by a private company that has not done anything with the building for 20 years.
-According to the authorities, it should be destroyed soon.
-However, this action is being constantly postponed.
+It was supposed to be destroyed soon.
+Luckily, in 2019 the unique building was renovated, so now we are sure that this architecture monument will exist in the future!